-This report details where Alabama stands in education.
+This report details where Louisiana stands in education.
 You and your state can take pride in these highlights of key outcome measures and policy implementation.

-Notable outcomes in Alabama
+Notable outcomes in Louisiana

-- The state-funded pre-K program met all 10 of the nationally recognized standards of quality one of just four programs in the nation to do so. - Black and Hispanic eighth graders outpaced the nation in gains in reading achievement on NAEP at the Basic benchmark. - Eighth graders with disabilities outpaced the nation in gains in math achievement on NAEP at both the Basic and Proficient benchmarks.
+- Fourth graders outpaced the nation in gains in reading and math achievement on NAEP at both the Basic and Proficient benchmarks. - Eighth graders outpaced the nation in gains in reading achievement on NAEP at both the Basic and Proficient benchmarks.
+They also outpaced the nation in gains in math achievement at the Proficient benchmark.